chuank/Easing/README.md

 # easing

-Easing library port of the Arduino Easing Library (Anthony Brown), for the Particle platform.
+Easing library port of the [Arduino Easing Library](http://andybrown.me.uk/2010/12/05/animation-on-the-arduino-with-easing-functions/) (Anthony Brown), for the Particle platform.

-The Arduino Easing library itself is an AVR port of the original ActionScript easing functions (Robert Penner).
+The Arduino Easing Library itself is an AVR port of the original ActionScript easing functions [Robert Penner](http://robertpenner.com/easing/).
 For those of you who used to develop heavily in AS2/AS3, this will be very familiar to you as the Tweener classes.
 For more background and examples of the easing functions go to: http://andybrown.me.uk/2010/12/05/animation-on-the-arduino-with-easing-functions/

 ## Usage

 Refer to the basic example for a method that uses the [SparkIntervalTimer](https://github.com/pkourany/SparkIntervalTimer) library to trigger easing updates at regular time intervals.
-This is just one method to have time-accurate easing setup in your Particle device / Arduino.
+Note that this is just one method in implementing time-accurate easing in your Particle device.

-It is up to you to implement your own approach to timing intervals, reversal (i.e. palindrome/yoyo animation); the role of this easing library is to calculate easing curve values.
+It is up to you to implement your own approach to timing intervals, reversal (i.e. palindrome/yoyo animation).

 See the [examples](examples) folder for more details.